2020 401(k) Contribution Limits, Rules, and More

 2020 Salary Deferral 401(k) Contribution Limits

 Reflecting a rise in inflation, the IRS has increased the salary deferral contribution limit by $500.
-As a result, individual plan participants can contribute up to $19,000 of their wages in 2019.
-For those ages 50 and older, the catch-up contribution remains capped at $6,000, meaning there is no change from tax-year 2018's catch-up contribution amount.
+Individual plan participants can contribute up to $19,500 of their wages in 2020.
+For those ages 50 and older, the catch-up contribution is capped at $6,500, for an annual total of $26,000.

 2020 Total Annual 401(k) Contribution Limits